alessioGalatolo/Furhat-Personality-and-Emotions/study_data/README.md

 ## Study questions
 The following are the questions used in the study with their ID.

-Personality questions, shown on a 7-point Likert scale:
+Personality questions, shown on a 7-point Likert scale with the prompt `I see myself (the speaker of the video) as someone who:`:
 1. is introverted  (not used when asked own personality)
 2. is reserved
 3. tends to be quiet